Davante Adams vs. the Packers' Defense: Week 5 Matchup and Preview

 Davante Adams vs. the Packers' Defense: Week 5 Matchup, Fantasy Projections and Preview

 In Week 5 action at Allegiant Stadium, the Las Vegas Raiders' Davante Adams will face the Green Bay Packers defense and Rudy Ford.
-Check out this article for more stats and insights on this matchup for the Las Vegas pass catchers versus the Packers' pass defense.
+Check out this article for more stats and insights on this matchup for the Las Vegas pass catchers versus the Packers' secondary.

 Sign up for fantasy football today with Sleeper fantasy football and receive a 100% deposit match up to $100!